roger-mir-min/ITAcademy-7-Budget-generator-Angular/README.md

 # ITAcademy-7-Budget-generator-Angular
 A simple budget generator.
+The user can store budgets and order them following different criteria (localstorage).

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.
+This project was deployed with Github Pages.

+## Background
+Result of the Sprint 7 at IT Academy.

+## Usage
 Click to "Clica per començar" to start.
 Introduce your name ("Nom"), the budget name ("Nom pressupost") and select some features.
 The budget ("Preu") will change according to your choices.
-Submit you budget and see it stored.
+Submit your budget and see it stored.
 When you have multiple budgets, you can order them alphabetically, by date or just restore the original order.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.
-This project was deployed with Github Pages.

 ## Development server